core-wg/transport-indication/draft-amsuess-core-transport-indication.md

 In a way, advertising `has-unique-proxy` can be viewed as a description of the link target in terms of SCHC {{?I-D.ietf-lpwan-coap-static-context-hc}}:
 In requests to that target, the link source's scheme and host are implicitly present.

+While applications retain knowledge of the originally requested URI (even if it is not expressed in full on the wire), the original URI is not accessible to caches both within the host and on the network (the latter see {{actualproxies}}).
+Thus, cached responses to the canonical and any aliased URI are mutually interchangable as long as both the response and the proxy statement are fresh.

 A client MAY use a unique-proxy like a proxy and still send the Proxy-Scheme and Uri-Host option;
 such a client needs to recognize both relation types, as relations of the has-unique-proxy type are a specialization of has-proxy and typically don't carry the latter (redundant) annotation.